 With roof deck installations and installations over sloping or uneven substrates, it can be important for the head of the pedestal to be maintained in a horizontal plane.
 Pedestal paver systems have various means of coping with such sloping substrates.
 One solution is to install a slope compensating device under the base of the pedestal which ensures the pedestal column is maintained in a perfectly vertical orientation perpendicular to the deck surface.
 Another solution is to place a slope compensating device on the head of the pedestal, which still ensures that the head is perfectly parallel to the deck surface, but in this case, the pedestal column will be sloping slightly.
 And yet a third option as used with the Eterno pedestal paver system, is to have a ‘floating’ head which automatically provides slope compensation without the need to make manual adjustments as with the former two options.
 Typically, the slope compensation provided is a maximum of 5% although some makers offer a slightly high maximum.
 In some cases, slope adjusters can be stacked to provide greater compensation.

 Concrete pavers are not always precisely consistent in height, which can potentially create a tripping hazard.
-To overcome this, most pedestal support systems have the ability to add thin rubber or neoprene shims under each segment of the pedestal head to compensate for any slight height differences of the pavers.
+To overcome this, most pedestal paver systems have the ability to add thin rubber or neoprene shims under each segment of the pedestal head to compensate for any slight height differences of the pavers.

 Noise transmission from the deck surface to the roof when the pavers are walked on can be an issue in some installations.
 Consequently, some pedestal deck systems have heads with either a fixed, soft neoprene head or else provide add in rubber shims, which not only provide sound deadening, but provide some additional shock absorption.